 Now the process of the Christ is by regeneration, and of this, as has been said, reincarnation is the condition.
-The New Gospel of Interpretation contains an utterance of Jesus on this subject which will fitly conclude this series of examples, making the sacred number of Seven.
+The New Gospel of Interprotation contains an utterance of Jesus on this subject which will fitly conclude this series of examples.
 It was recovered by "Mary" under illumination early in 1880, and consequently when we had not fully come to realise the actuality of the doctrine and the possibility of the recovery of the memories of past lives.
 Hence she sought from her illuminators confirmation of the genuineness of the experience, when she was distinctly and positively assured that the incident had actually occurred, and that she had borne part in it, though no record of it survives.
 Such is the extrinsic testimony on which it rests.
 We found the intrinsic no less satisfactory, whether as regards the substance or the form.

-(7) Concerning Reincarnation.
+(8) Concerning the previous lines of Jesus, and Reincarnation.

-This morning between sleeping and waking I saw myself, together with many other persons, walking with Jesus in the fields round about Jerusalem, and while he was speaking to us, a man approached, who looked very earnestly upon him.
+This morning between sleeping and waking I saw myself, together with many other persons, walking with Jesus in the fields round about Jerusalem, and while He was speaking to us, a man approached, who looked very earnestly upon Him.
 And Jesus turned to us and said, "This man whom you see approaching is a seer.
 He can behold the past lives of a man by looking into his face."
 Then, the man being come up to us, Jesus took him by the hand and said, "What readest thou?"
-And the man answered, "I see thy past, Lord Jesus, and the ways by which thou hast come."
+And the man answered, "I see Thy past, Lord Jesus, and the ways by which Thou hast come."
 And Jesus said to him, "Say on."
-So the man told Jesus that he could see him in the past for many long ages But of all that he named, I remember but one incarnation, or, perhaps, one only struck me, and that was Isaac.
-And as the man went on speaking, and enumerating the incarnations he saw, Jesus waved his right hand twice or thrice before his eyes, and said, "It is enough," as though he wished him not to reveal further.
-Then I stepped forward from the rest and said, "Lord, if, as thou hast taught us, the woman is the highest form of humanity, and the last to be assumed, how comes it that thou, the Christ, art still in the lower form of man?
-Why comest thou not to lead the perfect life, and to save the world as woman?
-For surely, thou hast attained to womanhood."
+So the man told Jesus that he could see Him in the past for many long ages back.
+But of all that he named, I remember but one incarnation, or, perhaps, one only struck me, and that was Isaac.
+And as the man went on speaking, and enumerating the incarnations he saw, Jesus waved His right hand twice or thrice before his eyes, and said, "It is enough," as though He wished him not to reveal further.
+Then I stepped forward from the rest and said, "Lord, if, as thou hast taught us, the woman is the highest form of humanity, and the last to be assumed, how comes it that Thou, the Christ, art still in the lower form of man?
+Why comest Thou not to lead the perfect life, and to save the world as woman?
+For surely Thou has attained to womanhood."
 And Jesus answered, "I have attained to womanhood, as thou sayest; and already have I taken the form of woman.
-But there are three conditions under which the soul returns to the man's form : and they are these :- degree necessary to perfection, certain special attributes of the male character.
+But there are three conditions under which the soul returns to the man's form; and they are these:-